AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 1. API-based invalidation
    Most CDNs also offer a REST and/or SOAP API that allows resources to be removed from the cache.

-In a typical AEM setup, configuration by extension, by path, or by both &ndash; which can be achieved through points 1 and 2 above &ndash; offers possibilities to set reasonable caching periods for often-used resources that do not change often, such as design images and client libraries.
+In a typical AEM setup, configuration by extension, by path, or by both &ndash; which can be achieved through points 1 and 2 above &ndash; offers possibilities to set reasonable caching periods.
+These caching periods are for often-used resources that do not change often, such as design images and client libraries.
 When new releases are deployed, typically a manual invalidation is required.

-If this approach is used to cache managed content, it implies that content changes are only visible to end users once the configured caching period is expired and the document is fetched from Dispatcher again.
+If this approach is used to cache managed content, it implies that content changes are only visible to end users once the configured caching period is expired.
+And, when the document is fetched from Dispatcher again.

 For finer-grained control, API-based invalidation lets you invalidate a CDN's cache as the Dispatcher cache is invalidated.
 Based on the CDNs API, you can implement your own [ContentBuilder](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/replication/ContentBuilder.html) and [TransportHandler](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/replication/TransportHandler.html) (if the API is not REST-based), and set up a Replication Agent that uses these pieces to invalidate the CDN's cache.

 >[!NOTE]
 >
->See also [AEM (CQ) Dispatcher Security and CDN+Browser Caching](https://www.slideshare.net/andrewmkhoury/dispatcher-caching-aemgemspart2jan2015) and recorded presentation on [Dispatcher Caching](https://experienceleague.adobe.com/docs/experience-manager-gems-events/gems/gems2015/aem-dispatcher-caching-new-features-and-optimizations.html?lang=en).
+>See also [AEM (CQ) Dispatcher Security and CDN+Browser Caching](https://www.slideshare.net/andrewmkhoury/dispatcher-caching-aemgemspart2jan2015) and recorded presentation on [Dispatcher Caching](https://experienceleague.adobe.com/en/docs/events/experience-manager-gems-recordings/gems2015/aem-dispatcher-caching-new-features-and-optimizations).

 ## Using a Dispatcher with an Author Server {#using-a-dispatcher-with-an-author-server}

 >[!CAUTION]
 >
->If you use [AEM with Touch UI](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/touch-ui-concepts.html?lang=en), do **not** cache author instance content.
+>If you use [AEM with Touch UI](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/touch-ui-concepts), do **not** cache author instance content.
 If caching was enabled for the author instance, you must disable it and delete the contents of the cache directory.
 To disable caching, edit the `author_dispatcher.any` file, and modify the `/rule` property of the `/cache` section as follows:

 ```xml
 /rules